What is a good chore list?

 - Deep cleaning specific rooms (office, basement, etc)

-Sign up below and get access to the free printable in the resource library!
-Then, read on to get the scoop on the kid’s list!
+Grab access below and get the free chore list printable!
+Then, read on to get the scoop on the kid’s list.

 List of Chores for Kids

 Now that we have a master list, it’s time to divide out what needs to be done!